-What is the uniqueness of neurosurgical treatment in the medical centre?
+What is the uniqueness of neurosurgical treatment in the clinic?

-The clinic is unique because of innovative offerings in radiation therapy, the gamma knife and the development of experimental research groups.
-In addition, each operation is performed with fluorescent navigation to increase efficiency and reduce trauma for better visualization of tumours.
+The clinic is unique because of innovative offerings in radiation therapy, the gamma knife, and the development of experimental research groups.
+In addition, each operation is performed with fluorescent navigation to increase efficiency and reduce trauma for better visualization of tumors.

 Is the hospital equipped for cardiovascular surgery?

 The successful introduction of innovative surgery methods ensures the recognition and popularity of cardiac surgery in the clinic.
 For example, the medical center was the first in Germany to perform open-heart surgery using hypothermia, prosthetic heart valves, and the implantation of a pacemaker.

 Dusseldorf is a big city, a major industrial, transport, and cultural center in the west of Germany.
 Dusseldorf is the capital of the German state of North Rhine-Westphalia and the seventh most populous city in the country.
 The city is an international business hub with over 5,000 multinational companies.